When Headaches Keep Returning: The Role of Tension and the Nervous System

 • Forward head posture

-• Ongoing stress and nervous system activation
+• Sustained nervous system activation

-How Massage Can Offer Support
+How Thoughtful Bodywork Can Offer Support

-Thoughtful bodywork may help by:
+Supportive approaches may help by:

 • Supporting circulation and tissue mobility